-The relationship between the transition cross-section and dipole-strength spectra simplifies if the linewidth (variance $\Delta^2$) is sufficiently narrow with respect to both the thermal energy $k_{\rm B} T$ and the center frequency [$\nu_{R \to S}$; $h \Delta ^2 /k_{\rm B} T + \Delta/2 \ll \nu_{R \to S}$].
+The relationship between the transition cross-section spectra and dipole-strength spectra simplifies if the linewidth (variance $\Delta^2$) is sufficiently narrow with respect to both the thermal energy $k_{\rm B} T$ and the center frequency $\nu_{R \to S}$; ($h \Delta ^2 /k_{\rm B} T + \Delta/2 ) \ll \nu_{R \to S}$.
 With the above restrictions, one dipole-strength spectrum is confined to positive frequencies so that it represents absorption and its reverse is confined to negative frequencies so that it represents stimulated emission.
-In consequence, if the frequency is taken to be positive, only one of the two dipole strength terms on the right hand-side of Eq. (\ref{sigd2NMeq}) is appreciable and we have the forward absorption cross-
+In consequence, if the frequency is taken to be positive, only one of the two dipole strength terms on the right hand-side of Eq. (\ref{sigd2NMeq}) is appreciable and we have the forward absorption cross-section spectrum

 Again, the prefactors in square brackets capture the entire solvent dependence.
-In this approximation, Eq. (\ref{eq33}) shows that the absorption and stimulated emission cross-sections directly obey a generalized Einstein relation
+In this approximation, Eq. (\ref{eq33}) shows that the absorption and stimulated emission cross sections directly obey a generalized Einstein relation

 Accounting for sign conventions, this is an isotropic version of the relationship found by McCumber,\cite{RN2267} clarified by use of a standard chemical potential.\cite{RN2935,RN3964} (With the delta-function approximation to the Golden Rule, Eq. (\ref{eqPROTObGER}) would establish this as the single-mode relationship found by McCumber.)
-In this approximation, Eqs. (\ref{afromd2nm}), (\ref{sigd2POSeqb}) and (\ref{eq33sigma}) show that the equilibrium spectral density for spontaneous emission is related to the absorption cross section spectrum by
+In this approximation, Eqs. (\ref{afromd2nm}), (\ref{sigd2POSeqb}) and (\ref{eq33sigma}) show that the equilibrium spectral density for spontaneous emission is related to the absorption cross-section spectrum by

-Integrating both sides over frequency gives a generalization of the Strickler-Berg formula [Eq.
-(21) of ref. \onlinecite{RN3262}] that does not make the Born-Oppenheimer approximation and allows for dispersion of the refractive index, but assumes thermal quasi-equilibrium, which is not required by the Strickler-Berg formula.
+Integrating both sides over frequency gives a generalization of the Strickler-Berg formula for the radiative rate [Eq.
+(21) of ref. \onlinecite{RN3262}] that does not make the Born-Oppenheimer approximation (ref. \onlinecite{RN3262} retained only one Born-Oppenheimer basis state) or the Condon approximation\cite{RN723} that the electronic transition dipole is independent of the vibrational coordinates.
+The change in standard chemical potential in Eq. (\ref{afromsigmaPOS}) can alter the relationship between absorption cross section and radiative lifetime (see subsection \ref{scp} below) but is not present in the Strickler-Berg formula.
+This generalization also allows for dispersion of the refractive index, but assumes thermal quasi-equilibrium, which is not required by the Strickler-Berg formula.